OmarAglan/Baa/docs/02_COMPILER_ARCHITECTURE/PREPROCESSOR.md

 The preprocessor takes a Baa source file (or string) as input, processes these directives, and produces a single, unified translation unit (as a wide character string, typically UTF-16LE) which is then passed to the Baa lexer.

-**Current Version**: v0.1.31.0 (98% complete with C99-compliant preprocessor features including line control, pragma directives, and _Pragma operator)
+**Current Version**: v0.2.0.0 (🎉 **100% COMPLETE** - Production-ready C99-compliant preprocessor with comprehensive Arabic language support, intelligent error recovery, and advanced macro system)

 ## Features (الميزات)